korrawe/grasping_field/README.md

 New objects can be given to the model by providing the path to the meshes (`./input`) and the list of object (`input.json`).
 The object needs to be reachable when a hand wrist is at the origin and should not be in `[-x,-z]` quadrant (see example meshes).

+## Acknowledgement
+We sincerely acknowledge: Lars Mescheder and Michael Niemeyer for the detailed discussions on implicit function.
+Dimitrios Tzionas, Omid Taheri, and Yana Hasson for insightful discussions on MANO and the baseline.
+Partha Ghosh and Qianli Ma for the help with implementation of the VAE.
+Benjamin Pellkofer for IT/hardware supports.